web-platform-tests/interop/2023/README.md

 ## Focus Areas

-The folloing features were selected for Interop 2023.
+The following features were selected for Interop 2023.
 Descriptions are taken from issue proposal submissions and MDN documentation.

 ### Border Image in CSS